mtagius/pwnagotchi-tools/README.md

         # the FULL path to where your wordlists are saved
         fullWordListPath = "C:\Users\[XXXXXX]\[PATH_TO_REPO]\wordlists\\"
         ```
-    2. Rerun the `generate-hashcat-scripts.py` script.
+    2. Rerun: `python .\generate-hashcat-scripts.py`

-* If you run into the following error during Step #4 of the [Usage](#usage) section, do the following:
+* If you run into the following error, do the following:
-  * `Error`:
+  * `ERROR`
     ```bash
-    Timed out while waiting for the machine to boot.
+    'hashcat' is not recognized as an internal or external command, operable program or batch file.
     ```

-  * `SOLUTION`
-    1. Ensure that Vagrant is running.
-    2. Run: `vagrant destroy -f`
+  * `SOLUTION` - Make sure you downloaded the `Hashcat v6.2.6 binaries` NOT the `Hashcat v6.2.6 sources`.

 ----